To bob or not to bob in 1924 –

 The answer is anywhere between $2 a week up, mostly “up”.
 Bobbed hair has introduced the item of “overhead” into the feminine budget.

-Seven million American women have bobbed their hair this April of 1924 as I write.
+Seven million American women have opted for the short bob hairstyles, as of this April of 1924.
 It appears also that women are shunning their local barber and travelling great distances to the salons of New York to be sure they get the particular kind of bob, Dutch, boyish or clubbed which will set off their individuality to best advantage.

 For the great majority of the bobbed hair sisterhood it’s a choice between learning how to to use the iron and the tight curlers every night, or spending money for the daily, semi-weekly or weekly Marcel and accompanying trim.
 Even the permanent Marcel wave doesn’t take care of itself, but needs regular water-waving to preserve the natural appearance.